 By: Samantha Flores

 My New Year’s Resolution is to be happy.
 We take so many things for granted in our lives, especially with what little responsibility we have to manage.
-This past year has been really hectic, it started off great and than I was hit with my biggest downfall.
+This past year has been really hectic, it started off great and then I was hit with my biggest downfall.
 I was depressed.
 Everything I was doing was wrong and I got that “feeling”.
 That feeling of not being good enough and feeling like I was being a bother to everyone.
 I wasn’t happy because I was trying to please so many people at once.
 I lost myself in the “resolutions” of making people happy and trying to please everyone.
 I fell behind in uploading for my channel and I stopped taking care of my few responsibilities; being a writer for this team, a reviewer and a friend...

 I let a lot of people down in 2015, especially myself.
 I write this in hope that I might inspire motivation.
 And to show you, that it’s okay to NOT be okay sometimes.
 It is normal.
-What isn't okay, is to let “sadness” control your life and control who you are as person.
+What isn't okay, is to let “sadness” control your life and control who you are as a person.
 Take it from someone who knows, it’s okay, it’s going to be okay and it’s going to get better.
-You just have to keep going, embrace the ‘stop worrying about what other people think of you’ cliché, and start taking care of yourself.
+You just have to keep going, embrace the ‘stop worrying about what other people think of you’ cliché and start taking care of yourself.
 Focus on making you happy.
-If that means making a bunch of New Year resolutions mid February, then GO FOR IT.
+If that means making a bunch of New Year resolutions mid-February, then GO FOR IT.
 If you’re like me and it just adds unneeded pressure than skip it.

 It’s 2016 guys!
 Time has flown by so quickly, so just remember you’re only young once.
 Take this time to have fun, laugh, sing, dance and scream.
 Fall in love before we’re off to start the rest of our lives.